 8 Red Flags the Pregnancy is a Trap

 Many a man has been snared by an announcement that a woman is pregnant with his child.
 How can you tell whether an “accidental” pregnancy is a trap or legit?
-How can you protect yourself from the pregnancy trap?
+What are the signs someone is faking a pregnancy?

 A pregnancy may be accidental-on-purpose.
 Like the one a woman was working on when her boyfriend walked in on her inseminating herself with semen from his used condom.
 (She had retrieved the condom out of the garbage can!)

-Women intent on trapping a man with pregnancy may not let the fact that they haven’t gotten pregnant get in their way.
+Women intent on baby trapping a man may not let the fact that they haven’t gotten pregnant get in their way.
 They may fake it until they can make it.

 Other times, women use pregnancy to trap their man or his money.